chenkennt/openpublish/open_publish_design.md

 The above example illustrates a parent topic "Tutorial" with three children Step 1-3.

-We employ the standard Markdown [link](http://daringfireball.net/projects/markdown/syntax#link) syntax to specify the target topic of the toc node.
+We use standard Markdown [link](http://daringfireball.net/projects/markdown/syntax#link) syntax to specify the target topic of the toc node.
 For example:

 ```markdown
 # [Tutorial](tutorial.md)